yiskang/DA4R-revit-ifc-linker/README.md

 # Description

-This sample demonstrates how to link IFC files into host RVT file on Design Automation using `Importer` of `Revit.IFC.Import.dll` from Revit software.
+This sample demonstrates how to link IFC files into host RVT file on Design Automation using the `Importer` of `Revit.IFC.Import.dll` from Revit software.
+In this sample, we use the one from Revit 2022 software by reference (**not-copy-locally**).

+### Notice

+Commonly, `Revit.IFC.Import.dll` can be found in Revit installation location, but in case any changes and updates in this DLL, you can also find its source code under the path [Source
+/Revit.IFC.Import](https://github.com/Autodesk/revit-ifc/tree/master/Source/Revit.IFC.Import) of [Autodesk revit-ifc open source addin](https://github.com/Autodesk/revit-ifc).

 # Development Setup